 Scanning the news headlines each morning can make for some grim reading, so imagine my surprise when I stumbled across an article that brought a smile to my face and if i'm honest made me chuckle.

-In the unassuming village of West Allotment in North Tyneside, a local convenience store has made quite a stir.
+In the unassuming village of West Allotment in North Tyneside, a local convenience store has made quite a stir and certainly developed brand awareness for his business.
 Jel Singh Nagra the owner of said convenience store has gathered a lot of media attention.
 Having previously named his shop Singhsbury's, before supermarket giant Sainsbury's contacted him to threaten legal action if he did not change his name.
 It is this recent name change that has caught the eye of the media.
 After sometime without a name and some encouragement from his customers Mr Nagra has rebranded his store "Morrisinghs".

 Where Sainsbury's had sought to protect their brand image, it appears their supermarket counterpart, Morrisons view imitation as a form of flattery.
 With a spokesperson from Morrisons claiming they "did not mind ...
 Mr Nagra and his customers obviously have good taste so we wish him well".